nuxt-community/sentry-module/README.md

 Set `lazy: true` in your module options to load Sentry lazily on the client.
 This will prevent Sentry from being included in your main bundle **but could result in some errors not being reported**.

-You can also pass a lazy config object in your module options, see below.
+You can also pass a lazy config object in your module options (see [options](#lazy) for more information).

 ### Injected properties

 #### `$sentry` (mocked)
 - Type: `Object`

-Normally `$sentry` would always refer to the `@sentry/browser` api.
-But if we lazy load Sentry this api wont be available until Sentry has loaded.
-If you don't want to worry about whether Sentry is loaded or not, a mocked Sentry api is injected into the Nuxt.js context that will execute all Sentry api calls once Sentry is loaded
+Normally `$sentry` would always refer to the `@sentry/browser` API.
+But if we lazy load Sentry this API wont be available until Sentry has loaded.
+If you don't want to worry about whether Sentry is loaded or not, a mocked Sentry API is injected into the Nuxt.js context that will execute all Sentry API calls once Sentry is loaded

 See: `injectMock` and `mockApiMethods` options below